Css Border Dotted Spacing

 Explanation

-• The .dotted-box class is styled with padding and a background.
-The pseudo-element ::before is used to create the custom dotted border effect.
+class is styled with padding and a background.
+The pseudo-element::before

-• Two linear gradients create continuous lines which are the spaces between the dots, and a radial gradient creates the dots themselves.
+but made transparent because we are going to simulate the dotted effect using backgrounds. - Two linear gradients create continuous lines which are the spaces between the dots, and a radial gradient creates the dots themselves.

-• background-size and background-position control the spacing and positioning of the dots.
+control the spacing and positioning of the dots.

-This approach allows developers to fully customize the spacing, size, and color of the dots in a “dotted” border, surpassing the limitations of the native CSS border-style: dotted.
-This method is widely applicable, adaptable to various design needs, and ensures cross-browser compatibility.
+This approach allows developers to fully customize the spacing, size, and color of the dots in a “dotted” border, surpassing the limitations of the native CSS border-style: dotted

 Browser Compatibility and Support of CSS Border Dotted Spacing